Avalanche vs Golden Knights Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 31)

 Colorado vs Vegas Prop Picks (AI)

-Remi is pouring through loads of datapoints on each team.
+AI algorithm Remi is pouring through tons of data on each line.
 In fact, anytime the Avalanche and Golden Knights play there’s always several intriguing angles to key in on.
-Not to mention games played at T-Mobile Arena in Oct seemingly never follow normal, predictable patterns.
+Not to mention games played at T-Mobile Arena in Oct almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: B. Burns over 1.5 Shots on Goal.